rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 ### Manage your view controller's layout

-To access RSFormView module, add `import RSFormView` at the top of the fule.
+To access RSFormView module, add `import RSFormView` at the top of the file.

 Then add properties for the UI components: